Are you experiencing the symptoms of rectal pain, anal fissures, hemorrhoids, or constipation?

 A hundred and fifty years ago, no one could have predicted the effect of this change on the health of the population.
 But today, many physicians blame the modern commode for the high incidence of a number of serious diseases.
 Compared to the rest of the world, people in westernized countries have much higher rates of appendicitis, hemorrhoids, colon cancer, prostate cancer and inflammatory bowel disease.”

 There is compelling evidence that sitting on the toilet to evacuate the bowels is inferior to squatting in a number of ways.
 Squatting tends to relax the puborectalis muscle which is essential in defecation.
-It tends to reduce or eliminate the need to strain and bear down to initiate defecation.
-A long study examining the effect of squatting during defecation and hemorrhoids showed improvement or elimination or hemorrhoids as the result of squatting during defecation.
+It tends to reduce or eliminate the need to strain and bear down.
+A long study showed improvement or elimination or hemorrhoids as the result of squatting during defecation.
 Doing the ‘valsalva maneuver’ in which one bears down to initiate defecation while holding one’s breath have been known to cause a fatal heart attack or sometimes episodes of atrial fibrillation because such a maneuver increases pressure in the thorax and interferes with venous blood returning to the heart.
 The heart rate can significantly drop during this activity.
 Defecating while squatting can reduce the need to bear down and set this cycle in motion.

 The modern toilet makes squatting during defecation a little problematic as it is made for sitting.
 Nevertheless, with a little innovativeness, it is possible to squat on a toilet.
-On www.naturesplatform.com a device is sold that allows one to easily squat during defecation.
-When pelvic pain also involves anal fissures, hemorrhoids or constipation, the issue of integrating squatting during defecation might well be considered.
+A device is sold that allows one to easily squat during defecation.
+When pelvic pain also involves rectal pain, anal fissures, hemorrhoids, or constipation, the issue of integrating squatting during defecation might well be considered.

-We would like to see research on a non-invasive and self administered treatment of both anal fissures and hemorrhoids and certain types of chronic constipation following our protocol for pelvic pain with some modifications.
+We would like to see research on a non-invasive and self-administered treatment of both anal fissures and hemorrhoids and certain types of chronic constipation following our protocol for pelvic pain with some modifications.
 This would involve the rehabilitation of a very tight pelvic floor using Trigger Point Release, modifying the habit of tightening the pelvic muscles habitually under stress and during defecation and a focus on reducing anxiety producing thinking that prompts increased and habitual levels of anxiety.
-Squatting during defecation as described on www.naturesplatform.com should strongly be considered as part of the protocol.
-While there is little research done on the treatment of these kinds of conditions using this perspective, we strongly support an independent study evaluating the efficacy of a modified Stanford protocol for the treatment of anal fissures and hemorrhoids and certain kinds of constipation.
+Squatting during defecation should strongly be considered as part of the protocol.
+While there is little research done on the treatment of these kinds of conditions using this perspective, we strongly support an independent study evaluating the efficacy of a modified Stanford protocol for the treatment of rectal pain, anal fissures, hemorrhoids, and certain kinds of constipation.